mdjamal/tailwindcss-rails-custom-error-page-templates/README.md

 # Tailwind CSS Rails Custom Error Page Templates
 These are set of HTML templates built as a replacement for default Ruby on Rails error page templates, found in Rails app /*public*/ folder.

-The default error pages especially 404 page leaves me confused or even alarmed when I see them, like something has broken and that we are stuck.
+The default error pages especially the 404 page leaves me confused or even alarmed when I see them as something has broken and that we are stuck.

 ![Default vs Custom](https://github.com/mdjamal/tailwindcss-rails-custom-error-page-templates/raw/master/screenshots/default-vs-custom.jpg)